FreeCAD/FreeCAD-documentation/wiki/Macro_Build_Utility.md

 # routine to read in a build file and merge all specified projects
 """
 This function asks the user for a "build file".
-It then parses that build file, there are 3 legal line types   *
+It then parses that build file, there are 3 legal line types:
 - lines starting with the comment character "#" which are ignored
-- lines starting with the subfile character "@" which are ignored Note   *   the "@" character is for future enhancement when sub-build files will be handled
+- lines starting with the subfile character "@" which are ignored
+    Note:   the "@" character is for future enhancement when sub-build files will be handled
 - all other lines which may be a project file or a subfolder (sub-directory) If the line is a subfolder then the project file is read from that subfolder.